 This clause states that all steel fabrication shall be undertaken by a Transport and Main Roads Registered Fabricator.
-Structures branch is responsible for the approval of the fabricators on the departmental Approved Supplier List.
+Structures Construction Materials is responsible for the approval of the fabricators on the departmental Registered Supplier List.

-The list of approved suppliers is updated on a regular basis and it is recommended that before a contract commences, the Administrator obtains the current list of registered fabricators.
+The list of registered suppliers is updated on a regular basis and it is recommended that before a contract commences, the Administrator obtains the current list of registered fabricators.
 For information regarding registered fabricators refer to the departmental website, www.tmr.qld.gov.au.
-Steelwork shall be fabricated only by an approved fabricator.